gabsens/Pattern-scanner-for-OSX/README.md

 **Don't paste this in your P2C or I'll sue for copyright violation!**

-Someone kindly provided a step-by-step tutorial here https://www.youtube.com/watch?v=3kMyiZ5yuvE
+Here's a step-by-step tutorial https://www.youtube.com/watch?v=aP99mdDzwQk

 **Consequently, issues along the lines of  "I can't compile" and "I don't know how to run as root" will be deleted.**